grnet/kamaki/docs/examplesdir/imageregister.rst

 We can use the same idea to change the values of other metadata like disk format, container format or status.
-On the other hand, we cannot modify the id, owner, location, checksum and dates.
-E.g., to publish and unpublish:
+On the other hand, we cannot modify the id, owner, location, checksum and dates. e.g., to publish and unpublish:

 .. code-block:: console